MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 No matter how you export items, specific item information is transferred to the Shopify products list depending on your choice of settings for item synchronization.

 Before it exports an item to Shopify, the connector checks whether an item already exists.
 First, it checks whether there's a product or variant with a barcode, because it's defined in the **Item References** entry of a barcode type.
-If the **SKU Mapping** field is populated, the connector checks whether there's a product or variant with the SKU populated.
+If the **SKU Mapping** field is filled in, the connector checks whether there's a product or variant with a SKU.
 To learn more, go to [Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central](synchronize-items.md#effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central).

 > [!IMPORTANT]
 > The product is added only to the **Online Store** sales channel.
 You need to publish products to other sales channels, like Shopify POS, from Shopify.